Registration is NOW OPEN for our 2014 Summer Session which runs August 18-22! Grades 2-12.

 He is tremendously grateful to the Firehouse for entrusting him with their new readers' theater program.
 He is looking forward to discovering and nurturing new talent and embracing those in the community with whom he has worked in the past.

-This event is produced by the Firehouse with partial funding provided by the Massachusetts Cultural Council.
+This event is produced by the Firehouse Center for the Arts with partial funding provided by the Massachusetts Cultural Council.